libkeepass/libkeepass/README.md

 KeePass 1.x support
 -------------------

-Currently the v3 reader only goes so far, as outputting the raw decrypted data.
-Parsing into groups and entries is missing, but probably just needs to be integrated from Brett Viren's work.
+The v3 reader will parse the v3 binary format and put groups into the "groups" attribute, and entries into the "entries" attribute.
+The special icon entry is parsed and icons can be accessed via the "icons" attribute.
+Other special entries are not parsed and seen as regular entries.

 Only passwords are supported.